mlresearch/v1/_posts/2007-03-11-archambeau07a.md

 abstract: 'Stochastic differential equations arise naturally in a range of contexts, from financial to environmental modeling.
 Current solution methods are limited in their representation of the posterior process in the presence of data.
-In this work, we present a novel Gaussian process approximation to the posterior measure \emph{over paths} for a general class of stochastic differential equations in the presence of observations.
+In this work, we present a novel Gaussian process approximation to the posterior measure \emphover paths for a general class of stochastic differential equations in the presence of observations.
 The method is applied to two simple problems: the Ornstein-Uhlenbeck process, of which the exact solution is known and can be compared to, and the double-well system, for which standard approaches such as the ensemble Kalman smoother fail to provide a satisfactory result.
 Experiments show that our variational approximation